 Medical Training And Education Using Virtual Reality Technologies

 On the norm, only a few medical students can attend an operation and learn the process at a time.
 There is no room for every student to study while looking over the shoulder of a surgeon.
-But with virtual reality, the learning and teaching experience in medicine has moved to a lot higher and advanced level.
+But with virtual reality, the learning and teaching experience in medicine has moved to a lot higher and advanced.

-The first such operation using virtual reality camera exercised by cancer surgeon Shafi Ahmedon was on 14 April 2016 at the Royal London hospital.
+The first such operation using a virtual reality camera exercised by cancer surgeon Shafi Ahmedon was on 14 April 2016 at the Royal London hospital.

 With their VR goggles, they step into the VR and can follow every detail from the start to the last move.
-Family members and other stakeholders that wish to participate in the operation would be granted access to with these VR goggles.
+Family members and other stakeholders that wish to participate in the operation would be granted access to these VR goggles.

-Seniors solution is one solution of that kind.
+Seniors’ solution is one solution of that kind.
 It helps reconcile the experience lag in young doctors and caregivers on their old patients.
-Sometimes they respond to the needs of their aged patients usually in the incorrect way because they don’t get to feel what their patients are feeling.
+Sometimes they respond to the needs of their aged patients, usually in the incorrect way because they don’t get to feel what their patients are feeling.